cbakken2021/MLB_Stats/README.md

 # MLB_Stats

 The purpose of this project is to see the evolution of baseball through statistics as well as evaluate individual players, teams, and leagues through time.
+Below is the final R code to access the application (to run locally through R), followed by a web link to access the application.

 runGitHub("MLB_Stats", "cbakken2021", ref = "main")

 https://cbakken2021.shinyapps.io/mlb_stats/

+A useful link for a walkthrough of the application can be found here - https://github.com/cbakken2021/MLB_Stats/blob/main/MLB_Stats%20Instructions.pdf

 The dataset used includes baseball statistics from 1871-2020, but has been filtered to only include data from 1951-2020 (many statistics were not recorded in early years, so the outlying years were excluded).